Mortal/gittalk/gittalk.md

 A syntactic conflict is when two developers are changing the codebase in different ways but at the same place in the code, e.g. Alice wants to rename a variable, and Bob wants to extract a couple of lines of code into a new function.
 In this case, the two modifications could easily be done by one developer in any order, but the fact that the two changes happened in parallel means that the computer cannot merge the changes together automatically, and instead the developer needs to be involved in merging the changes.

+**Aside:**
+Note that git can sometimes fail to find conflicts because they seem to not conflict syntactically, even though they conflict semantically.
+This can happen because git tries to resolve conflicts with the incorrect but useful assumption that things do not "conflict at a distance".

+Simple cases are when two commits both add the same declaration, but at different places in the code.
+This is resolved automatically by keeping both additions, even though this leads to duplicate definition errors.

+Another case is when two commits both move the same declaration, but to different places.
+In this case, git will symbolically split each commit into an addition and a deletion, and see that both commits perform the same deletion, and happily combine the two changes into one deletion and two additions, leading to the same duplicate definition errors as in the previous example.

+In all cases, semantic conflicts are typically signs of missed coordination, as discussed above, and in well-coordinated codebases, such semantic-but-not-syntactic conflicts should not happen that often. *-- End of aside.*

 ## Resolving conflicts peacefully

 Faced with two sets of changes, A and B, that conflict syntactically,